The Difference Between Mathematics and Logic

 The formalization of logics such as classical FOL is the study of

-branch of mathematics.
-However, can only ever study the truth of sentences
+which is a branch of mathematics.
+However, can only ever study the truth

-mathematics has a model that includes an enumeration of axioms and, usually,
+branch of mathematics has a model that includes an enumeration of axioms

 - posit a new mathematical object